plone/training/dexterity_3.rst

 In this part we will:

 * create the content-type *sponsor* that has a python-schema
-* create a viewlet that shows the sponsors sorted by level
+* create a viewlet that shows the sponsors logo sorted by sponsoring-level

+The topics we cover are:

+* python-schemata for dexterity
+* schema directives
+* field-permissions
-* discuss image-scales
+* image-scales
+* caching

 First we create the schema for the new type.
 Instead of xml we use python now.
 Create a new folder ``content`` with a empty ``__init__.py`` in it.
 Now add a new file ``content/sponsor.py``.